tjhorner/esphome-standing-desk/README.md

 #### Presets

 You can add preset recall support with this package.
+It will create a button entity for each preset.

-Add this line to your config:
+To use, add this line to your config:

 ```yaml
 packages: